asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 Trust and safety are foundations that high performing teams are built on.
 Teams who trust each other eliminate numerous issues that software development managers typically have to address.

 This constant collaboration resulting from pair programming creates an environment where trust thrives.
 Friendships are built and trust grows as collaborative teams look out for each other and succeed as a team.
 They don't just give lip service to the term "team" but actually operate as one.
-When a team practices pair programming and refuses individual task assignments they create a culture where every effort and every new feature is a team effort.
+When a team practices pair programming and refuses individual assignments they create a culture where every effort and every new feature is a team effort.

 The developers I have had the opportunity to pair with everyday on an XP team have continued to be my closest professional colleagues and closest friends.
 These relationships continue today, despite not working together for years.